piotr07da/EventForging/README.md

 #### Event handling

 To subscribe to the event streams, subscriptions must be added.
-All events from specified stream and group will be directed to all matching implementations of `IEventHandler<TEvent>`.
+All events from specified stream and group will be directed to all matching implementations of `IEventHandler<TEvent>` or to the implementations of `IAllEventsHandler`.
 This feature is based on EventStore persistent subscriptions, please see the [EventStore documentation](https://www.eventstore.com/).
 The same subscription name can be used multiple times with different stream names and group names,